-- Biological products, including blood and blood products, vaccines, allergenics, gene therapies and xenotransplantation.
+- Biological products, including blood and blood products, blood derivatives, vaccines, allergenics, gene therapies, cellular therapies, and xenotransplantation.

 - Human cells and tissue products (HCT/Ps) that are intended for implantation, transplantation, infusion, or transfer into a human recipient.
 This may include bone, ligament, skin, dura mater, heart valve, cornea, hematopoietic stem/progenitor cells derived from peripheral and cord blood, manipulated autologous chondrocytes, epithelial cells on a synthetic matrix, and semen or other reproductive tissue.

 - Medical devices involved in the collection, processing, testing, screening, manufacture and administration of blood, blood components, and human tissue and cellular products.